 Citizen Science with RMBL

-iNaturalist logoWell folks, there’s an app for that!
-You bring your smart phone along on your adventures anyway, right?
+Well, folks, there’s an app for that!
+You bring your smartphone along on your adventures anyway, right?
 Just download the free iNaturalist app (for iPhone and Android).
 It’s like having a naturalist in your pocket.
-You simply upload a picture of the species you’re curious about and an expert will identify it for you.
-The app can be used anywhere on the planet and it even works when you have no cell signal.
+You simply upload a picture of the species you’re curious about, and an expert will identify it for you.
+The app can be used anywhere on the planet, and it even works when you have no cell signal.

-Not only does this app help amateur naturalists, it also is exceptionally helpful to scientists around the world.
+Not only does this app help amateur naturalists, but it is also exceptionally helpful to scientists around the world.
 That brings us to why this blog post found its way onto the visitor information site for Gunnison and Crested Butte.

 Rocky Mountain Biological Laboratory